Athens is a place with great history, where lived some of the most brilliant minds on earth from Socrates to Aristotle!

-The sanctuary included temples dedicated to the gods of the city and the main temple was dedicated to Poseidon, god of the sea and it was built in ca. 440 BC.
+The sanctuary included temples dedicated to the gods of the city and the main temple was dedicated to Poseidon, the god of the sea and it was built in ca. 440 BC.

 I think it is a magical place and I strongly recommend a visit, if you have an extra day to send!
-You can visit it in the afternoon and if it is warm enough, you can swim at the beach below the temple!
+You can visit it in the afternoon and if it is hot enough, you can swim at the beach below the temple!

 The whole experience is amazing!
 You won’t feel that you are a few kilometres away from a modern city!
 Visit also the taverns on the beach and have some ouzo and some fresh fish!

 Another must is the sunset from Sounion Temple!
 Many claims that this is probably the best sunset in Greece, after of course Santorini’s!

 If you are looking for a place to eat, drink and dance in the centre, then Gazi should definitely one of your choices.

 There are various ouzeries (like tavernas, which offers ouzo kai nibbles), cafeterias, bars and clubs with amazing rooftops.
 Starting from Keramikos metro station, walk around and feel from the people who talk, drink and have a great time.

 Other choices could be Psiri (which used to be very popular) and of course the upcoming areas of Agia Irini Square.
 (Check map here)

 Plaka, Theision, Monastiraki are beautiful but Anafiotika – this small-sized neighbourhood – is one of my favourites areas in Athens.
 It is located on the northeast slopes of Acropolis hill, beside the entrance to the Ancient Agora.